-- In the event that the parents cannot be contacted, 2 members of staff will accompany the child to hospital and remain with them until the parents can be contacted. - In the absence of the office staff, Head of School or Headteacher, members of staff must always call an ambulance on the following occasions:- - In the event of a serious injury - In the event of any significant head injury - In the event of a period of unconsciousness - Whenever there is the possibility of a fracture or where this is suspected - In a serious emergency clear the area of any staff not involved in the incident to ensure that other staff are not subjected to further personal stress which might arise if they were to remain.
-The area also needs to be made clear for medical professionals responding to the emergency call
+- In the event that the parents or emergency contacts for that child cannot be contacted, 2 members of staff will accompany the child to hospital and remain with them until the parents can be contacted. - In the absence SLT being on site or unavailable we would call an ambulance for the following:- - In the event of a serious injury - In the event of any serious head injury - In the event of a period of unconsciousness - Whenever there is the possibility of a fracture or where this is suspected - In a serious emergency clear the area of any staff not involved in the incident to ensure that other staff are not subjected to further personal stress which might arise if they were to remain.
+The area also needs to be made clear for medical professionals responding to the emergency call. - All staff members will use their professional judgement to take the most appropriate action and will contact a medical professional when required e.g. calling 111 to get advice.